-• To remove dust or smudges, gently wipe the lens with lens-cleaning paper.
+• To remove dust or smudges, gently move the shutter to the side and wipe the lens with lens-cleaning paper.

 • To remove stubborn smudges, moisten a soft, lint-free cloth with lens cleaner and gently wipe the lens.
 Do not spray any liquid directly on the lens.